 - Chronic Mental Illness

 Experienced probate lawyers from Dagger Law can assist you with your guardianship duties.

-While some meetings will need to be held in our offices, we do try to minimize your travel time by offering two convenient locations in both Lancaster and Canal Winchester, Ohio.
+A: While some meetings will need to be held in our law offices, we do try to minimize your travel time by offering two convenient locations in both Lancaster and Canal Winchester, Ohio.
 It is our goal to minimize the disruption to your life caused by legal issues, and many communications or meetings can be conducted through emails or phone calls.
-In certain circumstances we realize that it isn’t possible for clients to reach us, and visits to your location may be required.
-If a Dagger Law attorney is retained to represent you, they will travel to the necessary court hearings and legal procedures in order to represent you, anywhere in Ohio!
+In certain circumstances we realize that it isn’t possible for clients to come into our offices, in person, and visits to your location may be required.
+If a Dagger Law attorney is retained to represent or assist you, they will travel to the necessary court hearings and legal procedures in order to represent you, anywhere in Ohio!
 Please note that in some instances the cost to represent your case may require an unusual amount of money due to travel expenses.
 In such cases, we may recommend using legal representation closer to the location of your case.
 We are happy to provide referrals in these instances, if we are able.
-Whether you reside in Columbus, or in Lancaster, we have you covered.
+Whether you are located in Central Ohio, Southeastern Ohio, Fairfield County, Hocking County, Licking County, Pickaway County, Franklin County, Lancaster, Baltimore, Circleville, Buckeye Lake, Newark, Logan, Canal Winchester, the Greater Columbus area or other locations nearby; we have you covered.
 Check out the nearest location to you by clicking Our Locations Page